LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Post-conversation-survey(overview).md

 ### Q: I configured the post conversation survey but when the conversation ends I get the old CSAT question survey?
 Why?

-A: Make sure that the conversation ends with a skill that is mapped to the survey you’ve created.
+Make sure that the conversation ends with a skill that is mapped to the survey you’ve created.
 The survey mapping is done when you create the survey and it could also be edited by pressing the “Edit survey details” within the survey gallery.

 ### Q: I don’t see the latest changes I have made to the survey when I end the conversation.
 Why is that?

-A: In order for the changes you make in the Bot Studio to take effect in realtime you need to first publish those changes.
-Make sure that your survey is fully

-published by pressing the Publish button in the Survey Editor screen and start a new conversation for it to take effect.
+In order for the changes you make in the Bot Studio to take effect in realtime you need to first publish those changes.
+Make sure that your survey is fully published by pressing the Publish button in the Survey Editor screen and start a new conversation for it to take effect.

 ### Q: I elevated my LPA user to have Admin permissions, but I keep getting an error when trying to add the Bot.

-A: Please contact NOC and ask to move your LPA to the “LPA Product” group or to add the “view messaging survey” & “edit messaging survey” permissions to your existing LPA group.
+Please contact NOC and ask to move your LPA to the “LPA Product” group or to add the “view messaging survey” & “edit messaging survey” permissions to your existing LPA group.

 ### Q: I created a bot that was assigned with the “Survey bot” profile using the LiveEngage user creation UI.
 Why can’t I add it in the Bot Studio?

-A: The survey bot user is actually added automatically by the Bot Studio when you press the “Add survey bot” in the Bot Studio UI.
+The survey bot user is actually added automatically by the Bot Studio when you press the “Add survey bot” in the Bot Studio UI.
 This means that the Admin doesn’t need to create a bot user before going to the Bot Studio.
 To resolve the issue, delete any bot user that was assigned with the “Survey bot” profile and try to add the bot again using the Bot Studio.

 ### Q: I added a survey bot using the Bot Studio but I can’t see its user in the LiveEngage UI.
 Why is that?

-A: When the Bot Studio create the survey bot user it is created as a system user.
-This means that the survey bot user doesn’t appear as an Agent in LiveEngage.
+When the Bot Studio create the survey bot user it is created as a system user.
+This means that the survey bot user doesn’t appear as an agent in LiveEngage.

 ### Q: On Facebook, whenever I send out an NPS question in which the skip button was added, the conversation ends abruptly. why?

-A: Unfortunately, Facebook doesn’t support sending structured content that has more than 11 quick replies.
+Unfortunately, Facebook doesn’t support sending structured content that has more than 11 quick replies.
 NPS question + skip is 12 quick replies.

 ### Q: Something has changed in my survey and I’m not sure who made the change.
 How can I find this out?

-A: The post conversation survey is tracked by Audit Trail.
+The post conversation survey is tracked by [Audit Trai](security-regulations-audit-trail.html)l.
 Go the Audit Trail section within LiveEngage and filter for “post conversation survey”.